RegardV/RegardV/README.md

  its a docker environment (The Studio will evolve but this is the starting point.) currently running the following containers:
 * n8n
 * ComfyUI
-* Chatterbox in anf kokorro out
+* Chatterbox in and kokorro out
 * FFcreator Out - Remotion In
 * ngix
 * postgres